-AECOM (NYSE:ACMC), a company in the business of designing, financing, building and operating infrastructure assets for federal and state governments and businesses.
+AECOM (NYSE:ACMB), a company in the business of designing, financing, building and operating infrastructure assets for federal and state governments and businesses.
 The company has a $5.56 billion market cap and 2017 revenue of $18.2 billion making it well positioned to handle a large number of new government projects.

 Martin Marietta Materials, Inc. (NYSE:MLMC) is involved in the cement and asphalt side of construction and has a strong presence in states with booming construction economies.
 Martin Marietta’s market cap of $13.37 billion and $421 million net income last year put it in a favorable position for future projects.

-Quanta Services, Inc. (NYSE:PWRC) is a specialty contractor providing infrastructure services primarily to the oil and gas and electrical power industries.
+Quanta Services, Inc. (NYSE:PWRA) is a specialty contractor providing infrastructure services primarily to the oil and gas and electrical power industries.
 Quanta also provides oil and gas pipelines and renewable energy infrastructure, including onshore and inland hydroelectric projects.
 On the financial side, Quanta has a market cap of $5.5 billion and posted annual revenue of $7.65 billion in 2016.